 Winter’s dry air is gone, and spring has left you feeling lighter!
 That means it is likely time to ditch your heavy winter moisturizer and switch to brighter options.

 While people with dry skin concerns like eczema or psoriasis may need a heavy cream or lotion year round, many people can consider turning toward a cleansing gel.
 Perhaps try a lighter lotion instead of body butter or swapping a moisturizing mask for one that brightens the skin while hydrating.
-SkinMedica’s new product, HA5, is a one of Dr. Doppelt’s favorite hydrating serums because of it supports the skins natural ability to replenish its own h acid for overall skin health.
+SkinMedica’s HA5, is a one of Dr. Doppelt’s favorite hydrating serums because of it supports the skins natural ability to replenish its own hyaluronic acid for overall skin health.

 While you’re at it, consider switching your heavy foundation for a lighter-weight BB or CC cream that offers a high-SPF in addition to natural coverage.
 Revision’s Intelashade is a great alternative to protect your skin in the spring and summer sun.
 Need help coming up with the perfect spring skin care regime for your skin?
 Dr. Doppelt and his staff have the knowledge and products you need to get glowing this season!